Jolly Bus

 Jolly Bus was an English bus company operating in Sunderland from 1923 until 1995.

 History

-In July 1923, WH Jolly commenced operated a service from South Hylton to Sunderland.
+In July 1923, WH Jolly commenced operating a service from South Hylton to Sunderland.
 Following the closure of the railway it was extended from the outskirts of Sunderland into the city centre.

 The Jolly Bus ran from Claxheugh Road (map) in South Hylton to Evesham (map) and Sunderland city centre (map).

 The Jolly Bus trademark features were both the colour, cream with a brown stripe, and the rear seat, made of varnished wooden slats.
 WH Jolly also ran a small number of coaches.